-- Seley Road would be constructed as a 36-foot-wide, gravel road north from the ferry terminal access road to approximately the Airport Reserve boundary. - Seley Road would be constructed as a 40-foot-wide, paved road from the ferry terminal access road to Lewis Reef Road. - The Airport Creek Bridge would be reconstructed to be 40 feet wide and paved. - Lewis Reef Road would be widened to 40 feet and paved from Seley Road to Airport Access Road. - The Airport Access Road/Gravina Island Highway intersection would be reconstructed to eliminate the curve and create a straight T-intersection. - Airport Access Road would be widened to 40 feet and paved along its entire length (the tunnel under runway safety area to remain unchanged).
+- Seley Road would be constructed as a 36-foot-wide, gravel road north from the ferry terminal access road to approximately the Airport Reserve boundary. - Seley Road would be constructed as a 40-foot-wide, paved road from the ferry terminal access road to Lewis Reef Road. - The Airport Creek Bridge would be replaced with a new bridge constructed to be 40 feet wide and paved. - Lewis Reef Road would be widened to 40 feet and paved from Seley Road to Airport Access Road. - The Airport Access Road/Gravina Island Highway intersection would be reconstructed to eliminate the curve and create a straight T-intersection. - Airport Access Road would be widened to 40 feet and paved along its entire length (the tunnel under runway safety area to remain unchanged).

 Cost.
-The cost to construct this alternative is estimated to be \$81 million.
-The estimated 75-year lifecycle cost of this alternative is approximately \$331 million, and its estimated average annual O&M cost is approximately \$5.9 million.41
+The cost to construct this alternative is estimated to be \$\frac{122}{84}\$ million.
+The estimated 75-year lifecycle cost of this alternative is approximately \$\frac{334}{334}\$ million, and its estimated average annual O&M cost is approximately \$5.9 million.23

-The total life cost of this alternative, which includes the cost to build and operate the new ferry facilities as well as continued operation of the existing airport ferry, would be approximately \$1,330 million.
-Over the life of the project, the total revenue would be approximately \$451 million, which would reduce the total life cost to approximately \$879 million.42
+The total life cost of this alternative, which includes the cost to build and operate the new ferry facilities as well as continued operation of the existing airport ferry, would be approximately